 In alignment with Miami University’s statement on Diversity and Inclusion, University Advancement is committed to and fully embraces the philosophy and belief that a diverse community is among an institution's greatest strengths.
 The Division of University Advancement is committed to creating an inclusive work environment where all people feel safe, valued, and respected.
 To view our full statement including our specific commitments, please visit our website: miamialum.org/DEI_statement.

-Implement and direct imbedded campaign initiatives within the Farmer School of Business capital campaign in response to its campaign priorities and initiatives.
+•Implement and direct imbedded campaign initiatives within the Farmer School of Business in response to its campaign goals and priorities.
 Manage and develop strategies for all prospects of the Farmer School of Business.

 Miami University, an Equal Opportunity/Affirmative Action employer, encourages applications from minorities, women, protected veterans and individuals with disabilities.
 Miami University prohibits harassment, discrimination and retaliation on the basis of age (40 years or older), color, disability, gender identity or expression, genetic information, military status, national origin (ancestry), pregnancy, race, religion, sex/gender, status as a parent or foster parent, sexual orientation, or protected veteran status in its application and admission processes, educational programs and activities, facilities, programs or employment practices.
 Requests for reasonable accommodations for disabilities related to employment should be directed to ADAFacultyStaff@miamioh.edu or 513-529-3560.